 2. Lab Work

-After reviewing the child’s history, the next step in diagnosis is lab work to identify inciting infections.
+After reviewing the child’s history, the next step diagnosing PANS and PANDAS is utilizing lab work to identify inciting infections.

 “Careful consideration of possible inciting infections is important at both the initial onset and symptom exacerbations of PANS or PANDAS.
 A detailed history of exposures to contagious illnesses should be obtained, with cognizance of their associated incubation periods.
 Physical examination should focus on infection at any site, including dental, pharyngeal, lymphatic, and perianal and all other skin sites.”
 Reference: Clinical Management of Pediatric Acute-Onset Neuropsychiatric Syndrome: Part III—Treatment and Prevention of Infections – JCAP Vol27, #7, 2017 – Cooperstock, MD, MPH, Swedo, MD, Pasternack, MD, Murphy, MD